-Metabase does its best to ensure proper and accurate reporting in whatever timezone you desire, but timezones are a complicated beast so it’s important to abide by some recommendations listed below to ensure your reports come out as intended.
+Metabase does its best to ensure proper and accurate reporting in whatever timezone you want.
+But timezones are mysterious creatures.

 Time zone settings